My Little Pony: Friendship Is Magic: Fandom

-Despite Hasbro's target demographic of young girls and their parents, My Little Pony: Friendship Is Magic became a cultural and Internet phenomenon with male fans between the ages of 13 and 35.
+Despite Hasbro's target demographic of young girls and their parents, My Little Pony: Friendship Is Magic became a cultural and Internet phenomenon with male fans between the ages of 13 and 35 during the 2010s.
 The Internet response has been traced to cartoon and animation fans on 4chan responding to Amidi's essay on the show and current animation trends.
-As a result of the 4chan discussion, interest in the show spread throughout the Internet and inspired a fan base, creative works, fan sites, and conventions.
+As a result of the 4chan discussion, interest in the show spread throughout the Internet and inspired a fan base, creative works, fan sites, and fan conventions.
 Male fans adopted the name "brony" (a portmanteau of "bro" and "pony") to describe themselves.
 The term "pegasister" (a portmanteau of "pegasus" and "sister") was later adopted to refer to older female fans of the show.
 The older fan base surprised Hasbro and staff members involved with the series, who appreciated the fandom by adding acknowledgements to fans in the show and toys.
-Bronies were a meme early in the series, but their Internet popularity gradually faded as the show continued.
+Bronies were a meme early in the series, but their relative Internet popularity has gradually decreased over the years.

+Despite the original television series ending in 2019, the fandom continues to flourish as of 2025, with the fandom continually hosting brony conventions around the world, creating fan music, writing fan fiction, and producing fan art.

 Other media

 Friendship Is Magic is associated with the 2010 relaunch of the My Little Pony toy line of figurines and play sets.
 Due in part to older fans, Hasbro saw My Little Pony as a "lifestyle" brand with over 200 licenses in 15 categories of products which included clothing, housewares, and digital media.
 The brand grossed over US$650 million in retail sales in 2013, and US$1 billion in 2014 and 2016.

 The series gave Hasbro several opportunities for spin-offs and other works.
 The company released games such as My Little Pony: Twilight Sparkle, Teacher for a Day, a video game by Gameloft, and a collectible card game.
 In 2012, IDW Publishing began releasing monthly My Little Pony: Friendship Is Magic comics; the series ended in September 2021.
 The comics were replaced by My Little Pony: Generations the following month.
 A crossover comic of Friendship Is Magic and Transformers was released in 2020 and 2021.
-Hasbro observed from the brony fandom that some fan-produced art was a humanized version of the show's characters, and was inspired to develop the My Little Pony: Equestria Girls spin-off series of movies and shorts which ran with Friendship Is Magic for six years.
+Hasbro observed from the brony fandom that some fan-produced art was a humanized version of the show's characters, and was inspired to develop the My Little Pony: Equestria Girls spin-off series of movies and shorts, which ran with Friendship Is Magic for six years.
 My Little Pony: The Movie was released on October 6, 2017, in the United States.
 Hasbro and Discovery Family announced a subsequent animated series, My Little Pony: Pony Life.
 The series, based on the same characters (with most of the voice actors returning), has a new animation style and depicts more stories about mundane experiences.